Tomato potato psyllid industry guide

 • Practical challenges

 • Large consignments: The current 2% or 600 plant rule can mean inspecting all plants in some cases.
-Changes to this requirement will need interstate negotiation and are a medium-term priority for Agriculture Victoria.
+Agriculture Victoria are working with other jurisdictions to review this requirement as a medium-term priority.

 • Safety (WHS): Inspections must follow chemical label advice for withholding periods to reduce exposure risks.